Game Theoretic Analysis of Production-Management Effort Distribution in Organizational Networks: A Hierarchical Model of Influencer and Influencee

 To highlight our results, we focus on a specific form of the payoff model, namely the {\em Exponential Productivity} (EP) model.
 A model is an instantiation of the direct-payoff function $f(x_i)$ and the productivity function $p_i(\cdot)$.
-In particular, in the EP model:
+In particular, in the EP model:\footnote{Similar conclusions can be drawn for a reasonable choice of a concave $f$ and non-decreasing $p_i$'s.
+However, we pick these reasonable forms for analytical convenience and to obtain closed form expressions that enable us make clear observations and conclusions.}

-where $b \geq 0$ is the cost of communication, $C_k$ is the number of children of node $k$, function $\mu(C_k) \in [0,1]$ required to be non-increasing, and $\beta \geq 0$ denotes the quality of communication, with higher $\beta$ corresponding to a lower quality of communication.
+where $b \geqslant 0$ is the cost of communication, $C_k$ is the number of children of node $k$, function $\mu(C_k) \in [0,1]$ is assumed to be non-increasing, and $\beta \geqslant 0$ denotes the noise in the communication, with higher $\beta$ corresponding to a lower quality of communication.
 We assume $p_1=1$ for the root node.
 This models the root having perfect productivity.
 We interpret the term $\mu(C_k) e^{-\beta x_k}$ as the communication influence of node $k$ on the agents in his subtree, and this takes values in $[0,1]$.

 The direct payoff of an agent $i$ is quadratic in production effort $x_i$, and reflects a linear benefit $x_i$ from direct production effort but a quadratic cost $x_i^2/2$ for effort.
 The utility model given by \Cref{eq:general-payoff-first} resembles the utility model given by \citet{ballester06}.
-However, there are a few subtle differences in our model than that in this paper: (a) the utility of agent $i$ is not concave in her production effort $x_i$ (caused by the exponential term in the productivity); thus the existence of Nash equilibrium is nontrivial (for concave games Nash equilibrium is guaranteed to exist~\citep{rosen1965existence}), (b) each agent has two types of effort, namely production and communication, and the communication effort of an agent is {\em complementary} to the production efforts of her influencees, while the production efforts are {\em substitutable} to each other.
+However, there are a few subtle differences in our model than that in this paper: (a) the utility of agent $i$ is not concave in her production effort $x_i$ (caused by the exponential term in the productivity); thus the existence of a pure Nash equilibrium is nontrivial (for concave games pure Nash equilibrium is guaranteed to exist~\citep{rosen1965existence}), (b) each agent has two types of effort, namely production and communication, and the communication effort of an agent is {\em complementary} to the production efforts of her influencees, while the production efforts are {\em substitutable} to each other.
 Also, the complementarity is nonlinear.
 In \Cref{sec:general-model}, we address quite general nonlinear complementarity.
 This is a step forward to the multidimensional effort distribution with nonlinear correlation between the efforts among agents.
 We chose this particular form to capture a realistic organizational hierarchy. (c) In addition, we also consider the cost due to communication, captured by $b (1-x_i)^2/2$.